 - Borderline personality disorder

 Please be advised that no bonafide studies have been completed that show efficacy using Risperdal for such disorders.

 Quite to the contrary, in 2012 and again in 2013 the makers of Risperdal, Johnson & Johnson, and a subsidiary, Janssen Pharmaceuticals, were sued across 36 states for misleading claims promoting that the drug was effective for the treatment of anger-management, and anxiety.

 Other cases brought against the drug makers were settled after the company promoted Risperdal as effective in the treatment of dementia, a practice that is now banned by the FDA due to the patient’s risk of death.

-Lawsuit claims resulted in fines of over $2.5 billion that J&J were forced to pay for their over-reaching claims attributed to Risperdal.
+Lawsuit claims resulted in fines of over $2.5 billion that J&J was forced to pay for their over-reaching claims attributed to Risperdal.

 More can be learned about certain “sales over science” marketing techniques by researching published research articles on this topic.
 (7)

 Risperdal (Risperidone) Alternative Names and Slang